-Infectious Diseases in History Other Than Influenza
+Historical Infectious Diseases Other Than Influenza

-Everyone is reaching exhaustion point over dealing with Covid-19, but despite that, I want to offer the promised continuation of the series on historical diseases I started last quarter.
 Here are resources on some non-influenza epidemics that had historical impact.
 Writers who want to add drama to their novels’ plots by having characters deal with diseases rampant in their chosen time periods may find these websites and books useful.

 There is an overwhelming amount of material out there on these topics, so I had to pick and choose for space reasons, leaving out some diseases and shortening annotations.
 So this list is not comprehensive, but it will at least get novelists started on their disease research.